How to keep roses alive forever: 4 easiest ways

 Pressing roses

-This is possibly the easiest way to preserve fresh-cut flowers, including fresh cut roses.
+This is possibly the easiest, old-fashioned method (particularly popular in Victorian times) for way preserving fresh-cut flowers, including fresh cut roses.
 All you need is a flower press there are plenty of options on Etsy)

-I was drawn to this beauty just now, but you can just as easily use a heavy book and tissue paper.
-For very little effort, this most traditional of preservation methods is a simple, old-fashioned way of creating preserved roses.
+I was drawn to this beauty just now, but you can just as easily use a heavy book and tissue paper or wax paper.
+For very little effort, this most traditional of preservation methods is a simple, old-fashioned way of creating preserved roses and for making a perfect gift.

 So in our quest to learn how to keep roses alive forever, the basic steps of pressing roses and other flowers are:

-Trim your stems to size (and that your flower press/book will allow)
+Trim the base of the stem to size (and that your flower press/book will allow)

 Position inside your flower press or between sheets of plain paper inside a heavy hardback book.
 Leave space between each flower so they don’t touch.
+Best tip for this is to place the flowers to capture their natural movement and different shape.
 Add a pile of heavy books or a heavy object or close up the flower press and screw in place.

 Using the microwave method to dry flowers

-I’m including this because it’s a method a lot of people use, although to be honest, it’s not my favourite.
-I’d rather let time and nature do their thing, however the old fashioned methods do take a comparatively long time.
+I’m including this because it’s a method a lot of people use and one of the most effective ways, although to be honest, it’s not my favourite.
+I’d rather let time and nature do their thing, however the old fashioned methods do take a comparatively long time, so if one of your important factors to consider is time, this might be a good choices.
 Using your microwave oven is fast and it will do a good job of preserving the vibrancy of your blooms.
 If time you’re short on time, and the slower options of air drying or pressing won’t work for you, here goes.

 There are two possible ways to go – with our without silica gel (a desiccant that helps to remove moisture).

 The process is simple for each.
-Firstly, if you’re using the gel, take the flowers you wish to dry and lay on top of an inch or two of the gel in a microwave-safe container.
+Firstly, if you’re using the gel, take the flowers you wish to dry.
+Then lay these on top of an inch or two of the gel in a microwave-safe container.

 Fully cover with more silica gel (a desiccant that absorbs moisture) and microwave for 30 seconds and check.
 You’re aiming for the flower(s) to be fully dry and feel papery.
 Continue this process until you reach that stage.
-Roses can take anywhere from 30 seconds to 3 three minutes or more, depending on the size of the blooms and your particular microwave.
+Roses can take anywhere from 30 seconds to 3 three minutes or more.
+This will depend on the size of the blooms and your particular microwave.
 Avoid over microwaving or your flowers will over dry and turn brown.
 Allow to cool for 30 minutes before removing from the silica gel.

-To use the microwave method without silica gel, simply place your flowers between two sheets of kitchen towel, and microwave in the same way.
+To use the microwave method without silica gel, place your flowers between two sheets of kitchen towel or absorbent paper such as coffee filters.
+Then simply microwave in the same way.
 You can place a microwaveable weight on top if you’d also like to press your flowers).
-You’ll see the moisture from the flowers absorb into the kitchen towel.
+You’ll see the moisture from the flowers absorb into the paper towels.
 Again, take care not to over microwave otherwise your flowers will turn scorched and brown.
 Another useful idea in our quest to find out how to keep roses alive forever.

 Using silica gel without the microwave